chainguard-dev/edu/content/chainguard/chainguard-images/security-advisories/index.md

 ```

 This output shows that this particular image has 20 vulnerabilities.
 The Docker Scout output also lists each of the packages affected by CVEs as well as the specific vulnerabilities it found for each.

+> Note: All of these vulnerabilities have been addressed in newer versions of the Chainguard Go Image.

 Scrolling to the listing immediately before the final vulnerability count, we'll find that in the case of this example, the package `nghttp2` is referenced.